jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Because we have choice, we can practice artificial selection.
 We can be raccoons taking from an ecosystem and giving little back.
 We can use ideology to think the coach won't ever be knocking on our door.
 While we've studied physics, chemistry, and biological evolution very well, we have not studied technological evolution enough to understand or prevent this.
 As a result, this is an all too easy mindset for us to have.

 In the early 1980s Yuri Andropov ran the all-powerful Soviet spy agency KGB and the entire country as virtual dictator.
-When reflecting on his leadership comrades, admitted, "we don't know the society in which we live."
+When reflecting on his leadership comrades he admitted, "we don't know the society in which we live."
 Decades of falsified statistics and rigid doctrine had blinded the state to its economy and people.
 The man with the world's best intelligence apparatus did not understand why his reports said prosperity and progress, while the country was falling apart at the food markets, coal mines, and power stations.

 Such is the power of a human belief system.